Regularized Exponentially Tilted Empirical Likelihood for Bayesian Inference

-\cref{tab:theta_metric} provides the summary.
+\cref{tab:theta_metric} provides the summary on the performance of the methods.
 The results show that RETEL demonstrates improvement over EL and ETEL, exhibiting smaller deviations in all metrics and providing more accurate estimates.
-Although RETEL has slightly longer intervals compared to EL and ETEL, \({\textnormal{RETEL}_r}\) performs the best among the methods in terms of accuracy.
+Although RETEL has slightly longer intervals compared to EL and ETEL, the reduced version performs the best among the methods in terms of accuracy.
 On the other hand, EL and ETEL exhibit nearly equivalent performances, aligning with the findings in \citet{chaudhuri2011empirical}.